ddeutils/ddedocs/docs/daily-work.md

 ### Prioritizing Deep Work - Data Issue Resolution and Development Blocks

-:material-page-last: In the dynamic field of data engineering, amidst the array of daily tasks and responsibilities, it’s crucial to carve out substantial, uninterrupted periods dedicated solely to either resolving data issues or focusing on development projects.
+:material-page-last: In the dynamic field of data engineering, amidst the array of daily tasks and responsibilities, it's crucial to carve out substantial, uninterrupted periods dedicated solely to either resolving data issues or focusing on development projects.
 This practice of setting aside larger blocks of time is not merely a scheduling